 Fossa Magna Sign

-Best You Are Here sign ever | Photo by Carey Finn
+Best You Are Here sign ever. | Photo by Carey Finn

-It’s a nice stroll, and you can continue on the path to see a pillow lava rock formation, as well as a neat little garden near the parking lot on the other end.
+It’s a nice stroll, and you can continue on the path to see a pillow lava rock formation, as well as a garden near the parking lot on the other end.
 You’ll see the start to a hiking course called the Salt Trail, which we’ll come back to sometime.

 Fun fact: You can visit Itoigawa’s sister geopark in Hong Kong.

-On the road back to the station, you’ll pass the Watanabe Sake Brewery (look out for it on signs around Fossa Magna).
-This is a local sake brewery that uses rice grown right across the road, and water from the west side of the fault line (the eastern water is apparently too hard to drink).
+On the road back to the station, you’ll pass the Watanabe Sake Brewery — look out for it on signs around Fossa Magna.
+This is a local sake brewery that uses rice grown right across the road, and water from the west side of the fault line; the eastern water is apparently too hard to drink.

 Sake brewery near Fossa Magna

-Stop off here for crisp, clean local sake | Photo by Carey Finn
+Stop off here for crisp, clean local sake. | Photo by Carey Finn

-A couple of things to note: trains are irregular (think a couple of hours in between each one), and the best way to get around Itoigawa is actually by car.
+A couple of things to note: Trains are irregular (think a couple of hours in between each one), and the best way to get around Itoigawa is actually by car.
 There are heaps of hot springs hidden in the mountains, which driving opens up.
 Also, the area, including Fossa Magna, is not exactly replete with vending machines and convenience stores, so come prepared.
 Finally, be sure to check out the diorama inside Itoigawa Station — a must for train fans.

 Diorama with trains at Itoigawa Station

-Spot Totoro | Photo by Carey Finn
+Spot Totoro. | Photo by Carey Finn

-Time from Karuizawa to Itoigawa: 60–70 minutes on the Hokuriku Shinkansen
+Time from Karuizawa to Itoigawa: 70 minutes on the Hokuriku Shinkansen

-Cost without a rail pass: ¥6,710 one-way
+Cost without a rail pass: ¥6,910 one way

 Kurobe Gorge, Toyama Prefecture